CMPS-1600-amaus/Adventure-Game/project-01.md

 If at any point, the player is defeated by an opponent, they lose.
 The player's stats are persistent between combats.
 That is, however much health and mana they had at the end of the last combat will be how much they start with for the next one.

-## Documentation and Testing
+### Documentation and Testing

 As always, add documentation and unit tests for the classes and methods that you create.

 # Customization

 Feel free to customize the mechanics and change the context to write the game that you want to create!
 You may add classes, methods, or features to this game as you see fit.
-Document any custom features and modifications that you make in the `README.md` in the root directory of this project.
+Document any custom features and modifications that you make in your [README.md](README.md).

 # Bonus